mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does a charge pump work?
 - Draw a circuit for a charge pump.
 - What are they used for?
+- Charge pump efficiency anaylsis.

 ## Batteries
 - What are some common battery chemistries?
+Which are rechargable and which are single use?
+How do you determine which to use?
 - How do you characterize a battery?
 - What are some desirable characteristics in a battery?
+- When buying a battery, what specs do you look out for?
 - How do you measure battery voltage/current?
 - What do you have to monitor in a battery to ensure it's operating safely?
 - How do you charge/discharge a battery safely?
-- When buying a battery, what specs do you look out for?

 ### Lithium Polymer (LiPo)
 - What is the common bettery chemistry used in rechargable consumer electronics?
 Why?